 With some excitement we approached Waterford, where there is a fork in the river and you have to choose whether to continue north to Lake Champlain or divert west on the Erie Canal.
 This spot is well marked with a bright blue sign not to be missed.
 We took the west branch and stopped on the Waterford City Dock, which had free dockage right in the heart of town.
-It was raining again, but Anne pushed a grocery cart full of laundry to the laundromat, and later we walked to the grocery store for a few items needed before entering the canal tomorrow.
+It was raining again, but Anne pushed a grocery cart full of laundry to the laundromat, and later we walked to the grocery store for a few items before entering the canal tomorrow.

-|The not to be missed blue sign|
+|The not-to-be-missed blue sign|

 |The Waterford City Dock|